rushabh-l/SQL-Power-BI-Project/README.md

 # Mitron Bank Project using SQL and Power Bi
 # Banking Domain
-Hi folks, this repository contains all related resources/files present.
+Hi folks, this repository contains all related resources/files needed and prepared by me for this project.

 In this project, I have derieved insights from 209 distinct customers having 9.7lakh transactions.
 For solving business problems, I initially load the data in my database using MS-SQL server.